CagriCatik/RRT-MPC/docs/system_integration.md

 # Pipeline Integration Deep Dive

-This document connects the RRT*/RRT global planner with the MPC-based tracker by walking through the runtime hand-off points, contracts, and numerical considerations encoded in the source code.
+This document connects the RRT* global planner with the MPC-based tracker by walking through the runtime hand-off points, contracts, and numerical considerations encoded in the source code.
 Use it when embedding the pipeline in research experiments or when swapping out individual components.